 URLs, page names, titles and navigation labels

-- The Page name is what generates the main headline (the <h1> tag) for the page's content.
+- Page name—generates the main headline (the <h1> tag) for the page's content.

-- The URL gets generated based on the page name, using the words and dashes.
+- URL Segment—generated based on the page name, using the words and dashes.
 Human-readable URLs make a page more easily found by search engines.
-Most of the time, the URL that SilveStripe CMS generates will be fine, but you can manually change it if necessary.
+Most of the time, the URL that SilverStripe CMS generates will be fine, but you can manually change it if necessary.

 Your website developer will have configured your SilverStripe site for either simple or hierarchical URLs.

 Simple URLs only use a single level of depth.
 For example, a page for a staff member might be called "John Smith", and its URL would be www.example.com/john-smith.
 Simple URLs are short and memorable, however, you are more likely to have multiple pages with the same name.

 If a URL is already in use, the CMS will generate URLs with numbers, e.g., /staff-members-1, /staff-members-2, etc.